caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 cover: '/images/posts/azure-devops/part3/part3-buildsummary.png'
 tags: arm azure devops
 ---
 A build pipeline is typically used during software development to "build" the application from source code.
-In basic terms this means taking the source code, running it through a compiler, and producing an **artifact**.
+In basic terms, this means taking the source code, running it through a compiler and producing an **artifact**.
 For example, if you take some C# source and run it through the .NET compiler, you'd get an executable or dll as an artifact at the other end.
-This is the "Continuous Integration" or "CI" part of CI/CD.

 One of the other primary functions of the build stage is to **test** the code.
 During software development, developers will create hundreds, sometimes thousands of tests for their code to ensure it's functioning correctly whenever a change is made.
 Executing tests during the build phase means that when a test fails, the build phase will also fail, ensuring that "unsafe" code never passes through to the next stages of software release.
-This is known as "breaking the build".
+This is often referred to as "breaking the build".

+Automating the testing of code and the compilation of code, known as "Continuous Integration" or "CI".
+___

-When it comes to ARM templates, all we have is a json document.
+When it comes to ARM templates, all we have as our code is a json document.
 There's nothing to compile.
-When the build phase completes successfully, the json files are **published** unmodified as the output **artifacts** which are then made available to the next phase - release.
+When the build phase completes the json files are **published**, unmodified, as the output **artifacts** which are then made available to the next phase - Release.

 # What are we going to do?